 SSI: Supplemental Security Income

-SSI is a needs-based benefit that provides financial assistance to older adults (age 65+) and persons with disabilities (regardless of age) who have very limited income and resources.
+SSI provides financial assistance to older adults (age 65+) and persons with disabilities (regardless of age) who have very limited income and resources.
+(Needs based benefit)

 SSDI: Social Security Disability Insurance

-SSDI is a federal insurance program that provides a financial benefit to individuals who are disabled and have a qualified work history either through their own employment or a family member (spouse/parent).
-The program is based on disability and work credits.
+SSDI provides a financial benefit to individuals who are disabled and have a qualified work history either through their own employment or a family member (spouse/parent).
+(Based on disability and work credits)

 SSISSDI

-EligibilityAge (65+) or blindness (any age) or disability (any age) and limited/no income and resources (max $2,000)Disability and sufficient work credits through own or family employment
+Eligibility:Age (65+) or blindness (any age) or disability (any age) and limited/no income and resources ($2,000)Disability and sufficient work credits

-Benefits CommenceFirst full month after the date the claim was filed or if later, the date found eligible for SSISixth full month of disability; Six-month period begins with the first full month after the date Social Security Administration decides disability began
+Benefits commence:1st full month after the date the claim was filed or if later, the date found eligible for SSI6th full month of disability, 6 month period begins with the first full month after the date SSA decides disability began

 • It is possible to get both SSI and SSDI if an individual has both limited income/resources and a work history.